Great Britain Bandy Association

 The logo of the Great Britain Bandy Association.

 The logo of the England Bandy Federation.

 The Great Britain Bandy Association (GBBA) is the governing body of the sport of bandy in the United Kingdom.
-It is based at Littleport, at the border between Cambridgeshire and East Anglia.
+It is based in Littleport, at the border between Cambridgeshire and East Anglia.
 Formerly, the federation was named Bandy Federation of England.
-After some years with less activity, the federation was restarted and given the name England Bandy Federation in January 2017.
+After years of low activity, the federation was restarted and given the name the England Bandy Federation in January 2017.
 In September 2017 the present name was adopted, as the federation widened its scope to all of the UK.

 The men's Great Britain national bandy team made its debut at the 2019 Bandy World Championship.
 A Great Britain women's national bandy team has also been formed and made its international debut in 2022 at the 2022 Women's Bandy World Championship.

-The Association have the purpose to have a full-size indoor bandy field in the Littleport Ice Stadium, which is yet to be funded (2018).
+The Association planned to have a full-size indoor bandy field in the Littleport Ice Stadium, though the project was not funded (2018).

 Organisation

-President is Rev Lyn Gibb-de Swarte of Littleport and a past resident of Streatham in southwest London, where she was chair of the Streatham ice speed club, ice hockey club and of the association of ice clubs.
-Vice Presidents; Thomas Parker and Clare Ledbury.
+The organisation's President is Rev Lyn Gibb-de Swarte of Littleport, a past resident of Streatham in southwest London, where she was chair of the Streatham ice speed club, ice hockey club and of the association of ice clubs.
+Vice Presidents are Thomas Parker and Clare Ledbury.
 The chair is Andrew Hutchinson.
 The treasurer is Tammy Nichol Twallin.
 General Secretary, Fixtures and Minutes Secretary, Cathy Gibb-de Swarte.
-They are all busy promoting the sport for all and will be instituting rink bandy around the country.
-The president is the project director of the Littleport Ice Stadium Project with plans for a 400 metres indoor speed skating oval and an inner ice pad 100 × 60 metres bandy pitch.
+The president is also the project director of the Littleport Ice Stadium Project with plans for a 400 metres indoor speed skating oval and an inner ice pad 100 × 60 metres bandy pitch.